sanket8397/Software_Design_PTBS/README.md

     Use: Abstract class which has declared visiting methods
     Class: ReminderVisitor (Concrete Visitor)
     File: ReminderVisitor.java
     Use: Implement methods declared in NodeVisitor for all visitors.
-Different versions of same behavior for each visitor Used in: Facade, Trading, ClassProduct in accept method.
+Different versions of same behavior for each visitor.
+    Used in: Facade, Trading, ClassProduct in accept method.
 (Same behavior is implemented in all 3 classes instances) For tesing added in run method of Facade.java.